 They contain a high amount of added sugars, calories and fat.
 Together they are famous for triggering binge eating.

 Unlike natural foods, processed foods can make you gain weight.

 This is because they contain substances that are not easily metabolized by the body.

-You'll be amazed how fast you can lose weight.
+You’ll be amazed at how fast you can lose weight.

 18. Stay Away from Fad Diets

-Fad diets are diets that promises extreme weight loss results in a short period of time.
+Fad diets are diets that promise extreme weight loss results in a short period of time.

 These diets are not healthy and don’t result in long-term weight loss.
 In fact, some of these diets can be dangerous and harmful to your health.

 They’re often targeting people who want to lose weight quickly without exercise.